carol-hsu/carol-hsu.github.io/content/post/vm_macos.md

 Among the four softwares, UTM and VMware Fusion are comprehensive applications with user-friendly UIs, we can boot a VM directly with them.
 On the other hand, xhyve and LinuxKit are simply libraries and command-line tools.
 More specifically, xhyve acts as the hypervisor, while LinuxKit provides an interface to configure VM settings.
 They can work together, as shown in [this tutorial](https://www.nebulaworks.com/insights/posts/getting-started-linuxkit-mac-os-x-xhyve/) (LinuxKit do require a hypervisor to run).
 So, why would anyone use these tools instead of the more full-featured ones?
 One reason is that different implementations can solve different problems.
-For example, if you minimal resource usage and want to automate operations, like how Docker for Mac used to "secretly" run a Linux backend, this lightweight approach fits well.
+For example, if you need minimal resource usage and want to automate operations, like how [Docker for Mac](https://github.com/docker/for-mac) used to "secretly" run a Linux backend, this lightweight approach works well.

 That said, xhyve now seems unmaintained: its last commit on Github was over 4 years ago,